Frequently Asked Questions

 Unused credits can be refunded within 30 days of purchase.
 Contact support@qualcode.ai with your refund request.

-For coding runs that fail due to system errors, credits are automatically refunded to your account.
+For coding runs that fail due to system errors, unused credits are automatically refunded to your account.
+Cancelled coding runs are refunded pro-rata based on the unprocessed portion of the job.

 Do you offer academic discounts?

-Institutional licenses include volume discounts.
-Universities and research institutes can contact sales@qualcode.ai for annual licensing options.
+Institutional annual licenses include volume pricing.
+Universities and research institutes can contact sales@qualcode.ai for annual licensing options starting at EUR 2,500/year.

 Technical